 Substantiated Lifetime Gifts (a legal term for gifts made while a person is alive) are viewed “suspiciously “.
 As one Judge stated, “a person generally does not give away while alive what he or she can still enjoy”, unless they are very wealthy and then for specific articulated reasons.

 A showing of a confidential relationship and/or proof that a beneficiary of a gift dominated the donor generally will satisfy the initial burden.
-If that burden is met then; the burden of proving a legitimate transfer is on the party who asserts that an unlawful and defensible transfer was made.
-An accused must demonstrate by “clear and convincing” evidence was there no undue influence, and also that the transfer was well understood by both parties.
+If that burden is met, then the burden of proving a legitimate transfer is on the party who asserts that an unlawful and defensible transfer was made.
+An accused must demonstrate by “clear and convincing” evidence was there no undue influence, and that the transfer was well understood by both parties.